gr0vity-dev/nano-docs/docs/commands/rpc-protocol.md

 **Optional "use_peers"**

-_version 14.0+_
 Boolean, false by default.
 If the optional `use_peers` parameter is set to `true`, then the node will query its work peers (if it has any).
 Without this parameter, the node will only generate work locally.

 **Optional "difficulty"**

 !!! info "Difficulty no longer useful"
-    With _version 22.0+_ the difficulty is no longer used for prioritization so targeting higher difficulty thresholds on work generation is not useful.
+    With  the difficulty is no longer used for prioritization so targeting higher difficulty thresholds on work generation is not useful.
 However, this can still be used for targeting a lower difficulty for receive blocks.
 This option may be removed in a future release.

-_version 19.0+_
 Difficulty value (16 hexadecimal digits string, 64 bit).
 Uses **difficulty** value to generate work.
 Defaults to the network base difficulty.

 **Optional "multiplier"**

 !!! info "Multiplier no longer useful"
-    With _version 22.0+_ the difficulty is no longer used for prioritization so targeting higher multipliers on work generation is not useful.
+    With  the difficulty is no longer used for prioritization so targeting higher multipliers on work generation is not useful.
 This option will be removed in a future release.

-_version 20.0+_
 Multiplier from base difficulty (positive number).
 Uses equivalent difficulty as **multiplier** from base difficulty to generate work.
 ***Note:*** overrides the `difficulty` parameter.

 **Optional "account"**

-_version 20.0+_
 A valid Nano account.
 If provided and `use_peers` is set to `true`, this information will be relayed to work peers.

 **Optional "version"**

-_version 21.0+_
 Work version string.
 Currently "work_1" is the default and only valid option.

 **Optional "block"**

-_version 21.0+_
 A valid Nano block (string or JSON).
 Using the optional `json_block` is recommended.
 If provided and `difficulty` or `multiplier` are both not given, RPC processor tries to calculate the appropriate difficulty threshold based on ledger data.
 ***Note:*** block should be the one where the resulting work value will be used, not the previous block.

 **Optional "json_block"**

-_version 21.0+_
 Default "false".
 If "true", `block` in the request should contain a JSON subtree instead of a JSON string.

 ---

 ### work_peer_add
-_enable_control required, version 8.0+_
+_enable_control required,
 Add specific **IP address** and **port** as work peer for node until restart

 --8<-- "warning-enable-control.md"